Tullow is the second largest town after Carlow town in County Carlow.

-Tullow in irish An Tulach, meaning ‘The Mound’, formerly Tulach Ó bhFéidhlim.
+In Irish An Tulach, meaning ‘The Mound’, formerly Tulach Ó bhFéidhlim.

-Father John Murphy, one of the leaders of the 1798 Rebellion, who was captured near Tullow and executed in the Market Square on 2 July.
-There is also a small museum with information about this period and other local history.
+Father John Murphy was one of the leaders of the 1798 Rebellion, who was captured near Tullow and executed in the Market Square on 2 July.
+There is also a small museum with information about this period and another local history.

-Tullow is also the ancestral home of the famous Wolseley family – Viscount Wolseley (one of the Britain`s most important military leader) and Frederick York Wolseley, who gave his family name to the Wolseley car.
-I 1994 the estate was sold to the Morrissey family who developed the current four star Mount Wolseley Hotel, Spa and 18 hole championship golf course.
+Viscount Wolseley was one of Britain`s most important military leaders.
+And Frederick York Wolseley, who gave his family name to the Wolseley car.
+Then, in 1994 the estate was sold to the Morrissey family who developed the current four-star Mount Wolseley Hotel, Spa, and 18-hole championship golf course.
 Now it is one of Ireland’s top Luxury Resorts.

 It was formed part of a complex that included Tullow Castle.
-Built in 1830-31, the current St. Columba’s Church is the third of three churches to have existed on this site.
-It is a four bay Gothic Revival building designed by Thomas Cobden who also designed Carlow Cathedral.
+Built-in 1830-31, the current St. Columba’s Church is the third of three churches to have existed on this site.
+Moreover, it is a four-bay Gothic Revival building designed by Thomas Cobden who also designed Carlow Cathedral.

 Also, in the heart of town is situated the famous Tara Arms.
 It is a family-run Bar & Restaurant, in existence for the last 150 years, and is lucky enough to enjoy a very healthy local patronage.